 - During the semester immediately following the one in which a mark of I (Incomplete) was recorded, the mark may be changed to a grade without the approval of CLAS Academic Programs & Student Development.
 The instructor should submit a grade change through MAUI which will then be routed to the DEO for review.
 When the DEO approves the change, it is routed to the Registrar's Office for final processing.

-- To change an Incomplete that has converted to an F to a another grade, the instructor should follow the same procedure outlined above, but include an explanation of why the student was allowed extra time to remove the Incomplete.
+- To change an Incomplete that has been converted to an F to a another grade, the instructor should follow the same procedure outlined above, but should include an explanation of why the student was allowed extra time to remove the Incomplete.

 All instructors are expected to submit a mid-term grade for students earning a course grade below a C-.
 In some departments, faculty are required to submit a mid-term grade even if the earned grade is above a D+; in other departments, this are optional.